Hooks

 Orchestr Client Hooks

 These hooks fire during client-side action execution.
-They follow the lifecycle pattern: before fires before the request, success or error after resolution, and finally always.
 All receive a token string that identifies the action (e.g. ecommerce/cart/add-items).

 Fetch Action Hooks